maqeelzafar047/bikes_data_scraping_using_beautifulsoup/README.md

 ## **Disclaimer**

-This project is created by M Aqeel Zafar and is intended for educational purposes only.
-It is not affiliated with or endorsed by bikez.com.
+This project is created by [Muhammad Aqeel Zafar](https://github.com/maqeelzafar047) and is intended for educational purposes only.
+It is not affiliated with or endorsed by **bikez.com**.
 Do not use this script for any commercial or abusive activities.
 Always respect websites' terms of service.

 ---